 The good news is that if you haven’t reviewed your service award program and the pricing or costs associated with that program for some time, you may be in for a pleasant surprise.
-And, I’m like most everyone else in that I don’t like surprises unless they are good ones.
+And I’m like almost everyone else in that I don’t like surprises unless they are good ones.

 But what will a new program cost?????

 Well, let’s jump into this article.

 At CoreCentive, we meet with numerous prospective clients just like you every week, and we always will answer questions just like these in a very transparent way.
 We understand that different vendors have different pricing models, and this can be confusing, so in this article, we will explain the following: